pallets/click/docs/parameters.rst

 dash as long one.
 If a string is added without any dashes it's the internal parameter name which is also used as variable name.

-If a parameter does not have a name without dashes added one is generated automatically by taking the longest argument and converting all dashes to underscores.
+If a parameter is not given a name without dashes a name is generated automatically by taking the longest argument and converting all dashes to underscores.
 So for an option with ``('-f', '--foo-bar')`` the parameter name is `foo_bar`.
 For an option with ``('-x',)`` the parameter is `x`.